liz-hoesing/pythonLesson/README.txt

-I learned so cool things about Python today
-I learned about functions
+these are my changes I learned so cool things about Python today I learned about functions
-dadfaefaeStarting to learn about Git
+Starting to learn about Git